 - a.
 Describe the demographic breakdown of your patient population and how frequently they access Primary Care services.
 For example, describe your patient population by age groups: 0- years old, 12-18 years old and those 19 and older. - b.
 Describe what barriers members in your community currently face in accessing Primary Care services?
 How will this project help address those barriers? - c.
 Describe how your clinic currently determines if a member has not received primary care services in 12+ months.
-How would you improve this process with grant funding? - d.
-Identify who will be responsible for leading the implementation and improvement of member access to Primary Care services in your clinic.
+How would you improve this process with grant funding?

 A fundamental principle of EOCCO is that access to primary care is a key component to achieving health.
-Historically, approximately 40% of EOCCO members did not see a Primary Care Provider during the precedent 12 months.
+Historically, approximately 40% of EOCCO members did not see a Primary Care Provider during the preceding 12 months.
 Members aged 19 and older represent the largest group of these members.
 Furthermore, EOCCO is concerned that members experiencing health disparities disproportionately compose this group.